praveenmunagapati/platform/GUIDELINES.md

     * Add, show User
     * User login
-    * Proxy setup and make at least 1 call using this proxy Expeected time to complete this test set should not be 5-7 minutes.
+    * Proxy setup and make at least 1 call using this proxy

+Expeected time to complete this test set should not be 5-7 minutes. __Automation
+coverage: 100%.__

+After completion of this step, the code under review (through PR) will be merged to `develop`.

 #### Gate 2
 Runs every night on the latest code from `develop`.
 Items that are a part of this gate are:
 * Sandbox setup
 * Tests from _Gate 1_
-    * Regression testing
+* Regression test suite
-    * Broad variety and complexity of E2E tests
+* Broad variety and complexity of E2E test suite

+__Automation coverage: 100%__

+After completion of this step:
+* The code will be deployed to: `nightly.apinf.io`.
+* TBD: A `beta-release-tarball` is created
+* TBD: Commit is marked as `beta-tested`

+### Gate 3 : Release gate (or Pre-release tests)

+Runs before every release is done to the client or otherwise.
+All the deliveries of any kind should pass this gate.
+This step is triggered manually by the release manager or Product owner (See release process).
+Items in this gate include:
+* Tests from _Gate 1_
+* Tests from _Gate 2_
+* Integration test suite
+* Manual testing

+__Automation coverage: 60%__ (excludes Manual testing, selected tests in Integration test suite)

+After completion of this step:
+* Tested code is deployed to: `apinf.io`
+* Release is finalized (See release process)

+## Merge / PR guidelines
+* Developer's code must be `rebased` against latest `develop`
+*

+## Releasing guidelines
+Who takes decision about the release: _Release manager_ and/or _Product owner_.

+## Continuos Integration process and testing
+Until more infrastructure is available, we will use Selective CI.
+This means that, our staging area (`develop`) will be tested for every commit that lands into the branch.
+It is developers responsibility to run the __Gate 1__ tests before creating a PR.
+For more details, please check __Merge / PR guidelines__.

+Tools used:
+* For Continuous Integration and delivery: __Jenkins__
+* Test case writing:
+    * Unit / Functional tests: Chimp.js
+    * E2E tests (UI tests): Robot + Selenium